VSAnimator/vsanimator.github.io/docs/sketchasketch.markdown

 **[Code](https://github.com/VSAnimator/Sketch-a-Sketch) \| [Demo](https://colab.research.google.com/drive/1Biw7s0BD_NtV3wC2lIjVaeg6qXj0KOTv?usp=sharing)**

 It’s really fun playing with generative AI tools, but its incredibly hard to engineer text prompts that produce the specific images you want.
 You’ve probably seen sketch-to-image tools that aim to make it "easier" to control generative AI, but to get a good image, you typically need to control the AI with a fairly complete sketch.
-Since most of us aren’t great sketchers, that’s prevented most of us from using sketch to image.
+Since most of us are not great at drawing, that’s prevented most of us from using sketch to image.

 ***Sketch-a-Sketch* makes it much easier to control the output of generative AI from sketches, because it works using simple sketches that only have a few strokes -- sketches that most of us can draw.**

-**"A medieval castle, realistic"**
+**Prompt: "A medieval castle, realistic"**

 | **Input Sketch** | **Generated Image** | **Suggested Lines**
 |:--:| :--: | :--: |